tentacleuno/tentacles.dev/content/posts/deprecation-done-right..md

 This all depends on how your application is released.
 Some libraries like React gradually deprecate functions, by incrementally adding warnings, stubs, and fake return values (after 2 releases).

 If your package is geared around a stable API, you probably shouldn't immediately drop an API.
-In some cases, the best way to remove an API is to
+In some cases, the best way to remove an API is to leave it in.

+Another method would be to change the *naming scheme* of deprecated functions.
+In React, most unstable / outdated API names are prefixed with `UNSAFE_`.
+This gives consumers a friendly warning that they probably shouldn't be using this API!

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyNDMyMDUxMF19
+eyJoaXN0b3J5IjpbLTYzMDA3NjM0NF19
 -->